Pentagón Jr.: All Elite Wrestling / Ring of Honor (2019–2024)

-On the February 23, 2022 episode of Dynamite, he successfully teamed with Pac to defeat the Kings of the Black Throne (Brody King and Malakai Black).
+On the February 23 episode of Dynamite, he and Pac defeated the Kings of the Black Throne (Brody King and Malakai Black).
 Prior to the match, he was accompanied to the ring by Alex Abrahantes, carried a shovel, donned a black hood with a full black ring attire and debuted the name "Penta Oscuro" (Dark Penta), a callback to his Lucha Underground gimmick "Pentagon Dark".
-At Revolution's buy-in show, Oscuro and Pac would team with Erick Redbeard in a trios match against the House of Black (now completed with Buddy Matthews), which they lost.
-On the September 7th, 2022 episode of Dynamite, he would win the recently vacated AEW World Trios Championship with Pac and Fénix, defeating Best Friends.
+At Revolution's buy-in show on March 6, Oscuro and Pac teamed with Erick Redbeard in a trios match against the House of Black (now completed with Buddy Matthews), which they lost.
+On the September 7 episode of Dynamite, Penta, Pac and Fénix defeated Best Friends to win the recently vacated AEW World Trios Championship.
+The trio made their first title defense on the October 7 episode of Rampage, defeating The Dark Order.
+At Full Gear on November 19, they successfully defended the titles against The Elite.
+This led to a best of seven series which culminated on the January 11, 2023 episode of Dynamite, where The Elite defeated Death Triangle in a ladder match to become the new trios champions, ending their reign at 126 days.